AnaghaPaul/SqlDataWarehouseProject/README.md

 # Modern E-Commerce Data Warehouse for Growth & Customer Analytics

-This project demonstrates an end-to-end data lifecycle for an e-commerce retail business, transforming raw operational data into analytics-ready insights that support strategic, data-driven decision-making.
+This project showcases an end-to-end data lifecycle for an e-commerce retail business, transforming raw operational data into high-quality, analytics-ready insights that drive strategic, data-driven decision-making.
+The project is structured in **three key stages**:

+## 1. Data Warehouse Creation (Medallion Architecture)
-Data is ingested from multiple source systems and processed through structured ETL pipelines within a modern SQL Server–based data warehouse, following the Medallion Architecture (Bronze, Silver, Gold).
-Each layer incrementally improves data quality, structure, and usability, resulting in a clean, business-ready analytical model.
+Data is ingested from multiple source systems and processed through structured **ETL pipelines** in a **SQL Server–based data warehouse**, designed using the **Medallion Architecture (Bronze, Silver, Gold)**.

-The curated data is analyzed using SQL and Power BI to understand customer behavior, product performance, and sales trends across a diverse product catalog.
-These insights enable the business to evaluate growth dynamics, identify revenue drivers, and make informed decisions around customer acquisition strategy, pricing, and investment allocation, supporting effective and sustainable business growth.
+- **Bronze Layer:** Raw data is ingested in its original format to preserve source fidelity.
+- **Silver Layer:** Data is cleansed, standardized, and enriched, ensuring consistency and removing duplicates.
+- **Gold Layer:** Business-ready, curated datasets are modeled using a **star schema** optimized for analytical queries and reporting in Power BI.

+**Benefit:** This layered approach improves data quality incrementally, supports scalable analytics, and reduces the risk of errors in downstream business reporting.
+The star schema design ensures **fast query performance**, simplified joins, and easy integration with visualization tools, accelerating decision-making.

+## 2. SQL-Based Data Analysis (Explore → Profile → Clean → Shape → Analyze)
+Curated data is explored, profiled, cleaned, and shaped using **SQL transformations** to derive actionable business insights.
+Key analytical focus areas include:

+- **Customer Behavior Analysis:**
+- **Product Performance Evaluation:**
+- **Revenue & Growth Dynamics:**

+**Benefit:** Structured SQL analysis ensures **accurate, reproducible insights** and allows stakeholders to understand key operational drivers, optimize marketing strategies, and enhance customer engagement.

+## 3. Power BI Visualization
+The analyzed datasets are visualized in **Power BI dashboards**, leveraging the **star-schema data model** to enable efficient slicing, dicing, and drill-down capabilities.
+Visualizations include interactive charts, KPIs, and trend analysis for products, sales, and customer segments.

+**Benefit:** Decision-makers gain a **clear, interactive view of business performance**, enabling data-driven strategy around pricing, promotions, customer acquisition, and investment allocation, ultimately supporting sustainable growth and profitability.

 ---
 ## 🏗️ Data Architecture